Vizzuality/devismos/_docs/data-sci-crew/index.md

 ---
 layout: default
-title: Guidelines
+title: Data science
-nav_order: 2
 has_children: true
 has_toc: true
 ---

-# Guidelines
+# Science group at Vizzuality